dcl-docs/curriculum/docs/eda-2d.md

 <small>(Builds on: [Exploratory data analysis (1D)](eda-1d.md))</small>

 Exploratory data analysis is partly a set of techniques, but is mostly a
-mindset: you want to remain open to what the data is telling you.
+mindset: you want to be curious and open to what the data is telling you.

 ## Readings